computer-science-with-applications/book/src/data_structures/lists/index.rst

    values

-The parameter to ``split`` is optional; if we omit it, ``split`` will assume that any whitespace characters (spaces, tabs, etc.) are the separator.
+The parameter to ``split`` is optional; if we omit it, ``split`` will assume treat any run of whitespace characters (spaces, tabs, etc.) as a separator.
 For example:

 .. python-run::